 Diamonds are mined in one of three ways: pit (heavy machinery blows a massive pit into the earth, then uses the machines to mine), alluvial (riverbeds and banks are panned for diamonds), and marine (a vacuum cleaner-like machine sucks up sediment from the ocean floor to find diamonds).
 Unfortunately, all three of these methods have the potential for negative environmental impact.
 Conflict diamonds (also known as blood diamonds: diamonds used to fund conflict in war-torn areas) have become less prevalent through what’s called the Kimberley Process, but it’s hard to always know if your mined diamond comes conflict-free and responsibly sourced.

 In the lab, you can grow diamonds one of two ways: High Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD).
 Both processes start with what’s known as a “diamond seed,” a single crystal diamond in a slice about as thick as a human hair.
 Diamonds are grown over the course of several weeks through both processes.

-In essence, HPHT is like a mini version of the Earth’s mantle.
+High Pressure, High Temperature: In essence, HPHT is like a mini version of the Earth’s mantle.
 Over a period of two months, the seeds undergo a series of processes that expose them to extremely high pressures and high temperatures.
-Like, 5,000 degrees Farenheit high.
+Like, 5,000 degrees Fahrenheit high.
 Pure carbon, through the help of a metal catalyst, is converted to diamond through this process, building on the seeds.
 Fun fact: it’s also possible to use HPHT technology to pump up the vibrancy of a natural diamond.